-This tool was developed to support the use of real-time carbon dioxide (CO2) sensors indoors as a way to help evaluate ventilation rates in classrooms.
-Users input their target air changes per hour through ventilation and information about the classroom, and the calculator returns the estimated CO2 concentration.
+This tool was developed to support the use of real-time carbon dioxide (CO2) sensors indoors as a way to help evaluate ventilation rates in indoor environments.
+Users input their target air changes per hour through ventilation and information about the room, and the calculator returns the estimated CO2 concentration.

 Important: sufficient clean air delivery can be achieved through any combination of outdoor air ventilation and filtration, but this tool is only for assessing outdoor air ventilation.
 It is possible to exceed these target CO2 concentrations and still be meeting targets for clean air through filtration.

-This guidance does not supercede state or local guidance or guidance from CDC, WHO, or other bodies.
+This guidance does not supersede state or local guidance or guidance from CDC, WHO, or other bodies.
 It is provided to support efforts to understand ventilation rates in indoor spaces.

 |Ideal (6 ACH)||Excellent (5-6 ACH)||Good (4-5 ACH)||Minimum (3-4 ACH)||Low (< 3 ACH)|